-It maintains the operation of existing boilers at design load factors that brings about improved fuel feeding and boiler draft control.
+It maintains the operation of existing boilers within design load factors that brings about improved fuel feeding and boiler draft control.
 These are the pre-requisites for clean combustion and reduced stack emissions, which lead to dramatic cost savings.

 - Enables boilers for automation.

 Boiler controls become amenable for full automation once boilers are rendered near-steady-state operation.
 Automation can now facilitate control of the boiler plant including furnace draft and fuel feed systems.

 The Air-Void is a ‘drop-in-place’ retrofit solution that addresses critical steam management issues that are still present in today’s palm oil mills that is affordable, quick and easy to implement.
 It tweaks the performance of existing horizontal sterilisers to unprecedented levels of efficiency and productivity.
 It makes the horizontal steriliser far superior in terms of steam usage when compared with other types of sterilisers, for example, the vertical steriliser and the continuous steriliser.
 For a comparison please see: Steriliser technology affects the overall energy efficiency of palm oil mills